AppAdhoc/meteor-adhoc/adhoc-client/README.md

 ```

 ### Set & Get Flags
-A flag is a variation based on what you're testing.
+A flag is a variable for what you're testing.
 It can be a small change of an element or a whole set of changes.
 #### Set flags for your test
 Click [here](https://www.appadhoc.com/optimizer/console/#/flags) to set flags.